StepanKobrii18321832/learn-csharp/rocket/README.md

 - rocket list in orbit - shows a list of rockets in orbit
 - rocket landing - rocket landing
 - rocket refill - refuel specified rocket
+- rocket get fuel - refueling in orbit.
+From secondary to main

 v1.1